Home Personal Training

-At Anchor Wellness, I offer 45-minute sessions in your home.
+At Anchor Wellness, I offer 45-minute sessions in my office or in your home - based on your needs.
 Your first visit is 75 minutes and includes a full assessment of how your body moves, looking for areas that may need strengthened or stretched.
 I am a certified personal trainer as well as a physical therapist with specialization in women's health.
 Focus on avoiding injury or re-injury will be key in your program.
 Workouts are created customized just for you.
 We commit time during your first visit to create goals that are specific to exactly what you want out of the training.
 We review these each visit and create mini "tweaks" in areas of wellness to work on between sessions.
 Overall health is so much more than simply pounds lost on a scale, and we will focus on all areas.
 Finally, clients are provided with suggestions for activities to do on her own in between our training days, and I am available to every client versus email or text during the week.

 What should I expect on my first visit?

 During your first training session, we will start with a "meet and greet" to go over your paperwork and discuss exactly where you are with your health.
 This is your time to tell me everything you want me to know about your journey with wellness.
 I will then take you through an assessment to look at your strength, balance, endurance, posture, and flexibility.
 We will finish with going over your results, form a plan for your training, and set goals and weekly tweaks to start working on right away.
 Your physical training will begin on the second visit, although you'll get a workout with the assessment!